pnp/blog/content/post/simple-reminders-for-any-teams-channel-or-chat-message.md

 encountered: time zones!
 Power Automate basically works in UTC or UTC-8, whereas I live in UTC+10.
-Having said that, the documentation for the **Delay Until** action is quite scant, and it doesn\'t seem to take into consideration what timezone you are in.
+Having said that, the documentation for the **Delay Until** action is quite scant, and it doesn't seem to take into consideration what timezone you are in.
 Hence all of the effort to subtract ticks and calculate remnant seconds etc when the user selects the date/time option.

-### 7. Oops - don\'t forget the characters that adaptive cards dislike!
+### 7. Oops - don't forget the characters that adaptive cards dislike!

 Two more **Compose** actions are required before we pop the reminder card out, namely:

 {{< image alt="z3019494_2-1620126836459.png" src="images/blog/simple-reminders-for-any-teams-channel-or-chat-message/z3019494_2-1620126836459.png" >}}
-Unfortunately if you wanted to insert the **Plain Text Message **dynamic content into the replace formula, you\'re almost out of luck.
-Here\'s where **Compose **comes to the rescue.
+Unfortunately if you wanted to insert the **Plain Text Message **dynamic content into the replace formula, you're almost out of luck.
+Here's where **Compose **comes to the rescue.
 The **Compose - PTM without quotes** action has this in its formula:
     replace(replace(outputs('Compose_-_Plain_Text_Message'),'" ',''),' "','')